Shortnose sucker: Identification

-When trying to identify this fish amongst its close relatives, look for a notched lower lip, striped patterns on both lips, and few or no papillae on the lips (fewer than 5 pairs).
+When trying to identify this fish amongst its close relatives, look for a notched lower lip, striped patterns on both lips, and few or no papillae on the lips (fewer than five pairs).

-While meristics can assist with identification, the shortnose suckers habit for variation makes ranges wide and accuracy difficult.
-On average, the number of anal fin rays present in this fish is 7, the number of lateral line scales ranges from 67–92, the number of pairs of gill rakers ranges from 32–41, and the number of dorsal fin rays ranges from 10–13.
+While meristics can assist with identification, the shortnose suckers' habit for variation makes ranges wide and accuracy difficult.
+On average, the number of anal fin rays present in this fish is seven, the number of lateral line scales ranges from 67 to 92, the number of pairs of gill rakers ranges from 32 to 41, and the number of dorsal fin rays ranges from 10 to 13.

 Accurately identifying shortnose suckers, despite their variable morphology and tendency to hybridize with nearby sucker species, is very important for conservation work.
-Brand new techniques analyzing vertebral structures & genetic markers have been developed to more accurately identify these fish, amidst their challenges, when morphology & meristics cannot.
+Brand new techniques analyzing vertebral structures and genetic markers have been developed to more accurately identify these fish, amidst their challenges, when morphology and meristics cannot.

 Natural history

 The sucker family has a long history in the fossil record, going back millions of years.
 Shortnose suckers share characteristics with other suckers in the Klamath River Basin, but most closely resemble Lost River suckers; which they are known to frequently hybridize with.
 The Lost River population of shortnose suckers have more subterminally located mouths and wider lips, possibly as a result of hybridization.